 The Truths and Myths About Laser Feline Declaw Surgery

-There is a lot of talk about laser surgery being used in veterinary medicine.
-Especially when it comes to feline declaw surgeries.
+There is a lot of talk about laser surgery being used in veterinary medicine, especially when it comes to feline declaw surgeries.
 Unfortunately, a lot of what is said or even posted on web pages is a lot of hype.
-There have actually been very little scientific studies, especially blinded studies to prove a lot of what is said about laser surgery.
+There have actually been very few scientific studies, especially blinded studies to prove a lot of what is said about laser surgery.
 Below is a list of truths and myths about laser surgery for you to review, so that you can make up your own mind on if laser surgery is what it says it is.

 Statements made by laser surgery advocates: